josephclaytonhansen/turnroot/docs/editor/unit_class_editor.rst

 Pretty simple!

+Personal Enemy
+^^^^^^^^^^^^^^^^^
 A **personal enemy** is used in AI calculations.
 All you have to do to set a personal enemy for a unit is click on them from the list.

 Children
 ^^^^^^^^^
-Now let's talk about children!
 You can, in the game options, turn on child units and allow them to be recruitable through paralogue battles.
-If you're not interested in that, you can turn it off and jump to the next section.
+If you're not interested in that, you can turn it off and ignore this.

-A child unit comes from two units with an S support level- they have an average of their parents' stats, classes, and skills.
-For example, if Test Unit A has 19 strength when they gain S support with Test Unit, who has 8 strength, their child unit will have 14 strength.

-A child unit will gain most of their traits from their mother, or from the unit that "Can be pregnant."
-Each unit that "Can be pregnant" has a child unit assigned to them, and they will always have this child no matter who the partner is.
-The partner contributes hair color, as well as stats/skills etc. Thus, a unit that "Can impregnate" determines hair color in their union.
+The **Can impregnate** and **Can be pregnant** option allow you to set what effect this unit has on their children units.

-You can read more about this in :doc:`marriage_and_children`.
+You can read more about what that means in :doc:`marriage_and_children`.
 For now, since you don't have any other units, you can tuck this all away for later.